 - Credible business name and visual identity

-- Good quality promotion of your business on social media, such as LinkedIn, Twitter, and Facebook Business.
+- Good quality business promotion on social media, such as LinkedIn, Twitter, and Facebook.

 - Network – actively maintaining good contacts will help positive perceptions from referrers and potential clients.

-- Security – set up secure backups for your firm’s phone and laptops, invest in a password manager, and a VPN.
+- Security – set up secure backups for your firm’s phone and laptops, and invest in a password manager and VPN.

 Servicing clients.
 Your business depends on the way you service your clients.
-You need to interact with clients to make them feel up to date and well looked after.
+Interact with clients to make them feel up-to-date and well-looked after.
 Increase their satisfaction with your service by sending them copies of industry trend material from the media, relevant case studies within your industry, and regular progress reports.
 Your consultants need to be active and energetic with new and different ideas that add value for clients.
-Keep your client service productive, evaluated by referencing agreed measurements, and ensuring top-quality client work the whole way.
+Keep your client service productive, evaluated by referencing agreed measurements, and ensure top-quality client work.
 But don’t over-service the accounts.
 This is a major pitfall in the industry.

 Client contact.
 Develop relationships with several levels of executives inside client organizations.
-You need day-to-day contact, as well as access to the C-suite, including the CEO and chief marketing officer for strategy, vision, and direction.
-Remember that if your main client contact leaves their job or is moved internally, you need to have other influential internal contacts already established who you can rely on for advice on how to continue the relationship (and to approve invoices!).
+You need day-to-day contact and access to the C-suite, including the CEO and chief marketing officer for strategy, vision, and direction.
+Remember that if your main client contact leaves their job or is moved internally, you need to have other influential internal contacts already established to rely on for advice on continuing the relationship (and to approve invoices!).

-Review all your firm’s touchpoints with clients so every contact is conveyed in a professional way, as a larger firm would.
+Review all your firm’s touchpoints with clients so every contact is conveyed professionally, as a larger firm would.
 Commit to responding to all communication within 24 hours on business days, although, usually, it is much quicker.
-When a client is confident you will respond quickly via phone, email, or text message they develop strong trust in your firm’s professional business management.
-When they know you have committed to a quick response time, they are not as likely to fret over urgent responses.
+When a client is confident you will respond quickly via phone, email, or text, they develop strong trust in your firm’s professional business management.
+They are less likely to fret over urgent responses when they know you have committed to a quick response time.

 Your touchpoints even extend to your documentation.
 The correspondence needs to be prompt and sufficient.
-Clarify the types of activities for which your client will be invoiced and the terms of payment.
+Clarify the types of activities for which your client will be invoiced and the payment terms.
 These should be clearly spelled out upfront in your initial expression of interest document, confirmation of contract, or, at the latest, in a letter confirming the contract.
 This will minimize any unpleasant surprises to the client about charges.